vvvv/betadocs/using-vvvv/the-user-interface/mouse-keyboard.md

 # Mouse & Keyboard

 The user interface of vvvv has been designed to be used with a three-button mouse.
-If you don't have a middle mousebutton in vvvv you can always simulate a middle-click using <kbd>SPACE</kbd>+rightclick.
+If you don't have a middle mousebutton in vvvv you can always simulate a middle-click using <span class="keyseq"><kbd>SPACE</kbd></span>+rightclick.

 Also vvvv's ease of use heavily relies on shortcuts.
 Here is how you can learn about them: